marceb1296/react-theme-eclipse/README.md

 ├── other react dirs...
 ~~~

-As all we know, there isnt a specific way to manage a project, so i decide upload the files directly, however, if you put your css files into a css dir, you dont have to do anything else, on the other hand, if you put your css files in other dir, you must edit *themes.js* at the second line
+As all we know, there isnt a specific way to manage a project, so i decide upload the files directly, however, if you put your css files into a _css_ dir, and put your components into a _components_ dir, you dont have to do anything else, on the other hand, if you put your css files in other dir, you must edit *themes.js* at the second line

 ~~~
 themes.js